MrRotella/cordova-plugin-zebra-scanner/README.md

 ### getPairingBarcode
 Returns barcode for pairing devices.
 The barcode is JPG encoded in base64.
+This isn't needed anymore with the latest Zebra SDK version.

 ```javascript
 zebraScanner.getPairingBarcode(successCallback, errorCallback)